الموسيقى الأمازيغية والفلكلور المغربي - Amazigh Music and Moroccan Folklore

 The Old Era and Early Influences

-Amazigh music has become richer, like a river that gathers the waters of different tributaries to flow into one sea.
+Amazigh music has grown richer, a river fed by the streams of multiple tributaries that rush into one sea.

 The Development of Moroccan Folklore and Its Various Influences